 We spent over 18 months probing both benefit corporations and B Corporations.
 We studied the literature on benefit corporation legislation and certified B Corps and statements of the B Lab executives driving the B Corp movement.
 We conducted interviews with social enterprise leaders, including B Lab staff and members of the B Corp movement.
 We also tested the B Impact Assessment certification standard by creating hypothetical companies of different sizes and degrees of human rights risk — from medium to high — and running those companies through two versions (2013 and 2016) of the assessment to see whether our answers would trigger questions with specific human rights content.

-We found that the impact assessment only weakly captures the human rights impact.
-In fact, we found few references to the term “human rights” in either version of the assessment.
+We found that the impact assessment only weakly captures human rights impact.
+In fact, we did not find the term “human rights” in either version of the assessment.
 The section on “community” does not contain meaningful measures of human rights harms that BHR advocates would expect to see, such as information on land grabbing or violence by police or private security companies in connection with the company’s operations.
 Instead, the questions emphasize charitable giving and civic engagement.
 To the limited extent that the assessment picks up human rights harms, such findings do not necessarily preclude certification.
 A company can reach the required minimum score of 80 (out of 200) without, for example, ensuring a core labor right like freedom of association and collective bargaining, or without conducting a human rights impact assessment, which is the bedrock of corporate responsibility for the BHR movement.

 As for benefit corporations — the legal entity — our review of the state-by-state listing of legally registered benefit corporations on the Benefit Corporation Information Center’s website turned up some puzzling data.
 For example, Nevada has almost 500 legally registered benefit corporations, higher than any other state at the time of our research.
 These include trucking and contracting companies, gaming companies, exploration and production companies (presumably oil), and even a taco grill.
 Many of the businesses listed have no websites.
 At the time of research, none was certified by B Lab.
 After checking back in 2017, the number of registered benefit corporations had dropped to 220 – and the Nevada Secretary of State’s office could not explain why.